TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Retro.md

 <br />

-At this point we should change the password of the pre-created account using the well-known [rpcchangepwd.py](https://raw.githubusercontent.com/api0cradle/impacket/a1d0cc99ff1bd4425eddc1b28add1f269ff230a6/examples/rpcchangepwd.py) Python script:
+At this point, we should change the password of the pre-created account using [rpcchangepwd.py](https://raw.githubusercontent.com/api0cradle/impacket/a1d0cc99ff1bd4425eddc1b28add1f269ff230a6/examples/rpcchangepwd.py):

 <br />